Digital employee experience (DEX)

 - Centralize information hubs so employees know exactly where to find what they need.

 Technology should be a tool that serves people, not the other way around.
-By embedding digital empathy into your culture means crafting systems with a focus on human needs and encouraging open conversations about digital frustrations.
-When employees feel heard, supported, and valued in their digital environment, the experience becomes not just more efficient, but truly meaningful.
+Embedding digital empathy into your culture means crafting systems with a focus on human needs and encouraging open conversations about digital frustrations.
+When employees feel heard, supported and valued in their digital environment, the experience becomes not just more efficient but truly meaningful.

 - Encourage leaders to model healthy tech behaviours, like setting boundaries and using tools mindfully.